emilyhackeling/learning-git/README.md

 # learning-git
-testing used for teaching git and github
+ used for teaching git and github